barbajs/barba/source/docs/getstarted/markup/index.md

 ## DOM structure

-By default, it uses this markup in your pages:
+By default, you can use this markup insinde your pages:

 ```html
 <body data-barba="wrapper">